SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-json.md

 * [Color handlers][color-handlers] for interacting with illumination of devices with RGB LED lighting
 * [Tactile handlers][tactile-handlers] for providing tactile notifications that users can feel on supported devices
-* [Screen handlers][screen-handlers] for providing text and image notificaitons on OLED/LCD screens on supported devices
+* [Screen handlers][screen-handlers] for providing text and image notifications on OLED/LCD screens on supported devices

 # Removing an event #